-Issues related to Academic Integrity, ADA policies and other individual requirements would follow the University of Pikeville - Kentucky College of Optometry policies and regulations.
-In order to be granted accommodations under Section 504 and ADA, students with disabilities must provide current and comprehensive documentation concerning the precise limitations resulting from the disability and the accommodations requested to address those limitations.
+Issues related to Academic Integrity; ADA policies and other individual requirements would follow the KYCO policies and regulations.
+To be granted accommodations under Section 504 and ADA, students with disabilities must provide current and comprehensive documentation concerning the precise limitations resulting from the disability and the accommodations requested to address those limitations.
 No allowances will be made retrospectively to your notification.